rife2/bld-kotlin/README.md

 To install, please refer to the [extensions documentation](https://github.com/rife2/bld/wiki/Extensions).

+## Compile Kotlin Source Code
-To compile the Kotlin source code from the current project located in `src/main/kotlin` and `src/test/kotlin`:
+To compile the source code located in `src/main/kotlin` and `src/test/kotlin` from the current project:

 ```java
 @BuildCommand(summary = "Compile the Kotlin project")